michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. Concerning the works of men, by the word of thy lips I have kept me from the paths of the destroyer.

-5. Hold up my goings in thy paths, that my footsteps slip not.slip…: Heb. be not moved
+5. Hold up my goings in thy paths, that my footsteps slip not.

 6. I have called upon thee, for thou wilt hear me, O God: incline thine ear unto me, and hear my speech.

-7. Shew thy marvellous lovingkindness, O thou that savest by thy right hand them which put their trust in thee from those that rise up against them.by thy…: or, them which trust in thee from those that rise up against thy right hand
+7. Shew thy marvellous lovingkindness, O thou that savest by thy right hand them which put their trust in thee from those that rise up against them.

 8. Keep me as the apple of the eye, hide me under the shadow of thy wings,

-9. From the wicked that oppress me, from my deadly enemies, who compass me about.oppress: Heb. wastemy…: Heb. my enemies against the soul
+9. From the wicked that oppress me, from my deadly enemies, who compass me about.

 10. They are inclosed in their own fat: with their mouth they speak proudly.

 11. They have now compassed us in our steps: they have set their eyes bowing down to the earth;

-12. Like as a lion that is greedy of his prey, and as it were a young lion lurking in secret places.Like…: Heb.
-The likeness of him (that is, of every one of them) is as a lion that desireth to ravinlurking: Heb. sitting
+12. Like as a lion that is greedy of his prey, and as it were a young lion lurking in secret places.

-13. Arise, O Lord, disappoint him, cast him down: deliver my soul from the wicked, which is thy sword:disappoint…: Heb. prevent his facewhich is: or, by
+13. Arise, O Lord, disappoint him, cast him down: deliver my soul from the wicked, which is thy sword:

-14. From men which are thy hand, O Lord, from men of the world, which have their portion in this life, and whose belly thou fillest with thy hid treasure: they are full of children, and leave the rest of their substance to their babes.which are: or, bythey…: or, their children are full
+14. From men which are thy hand, O Lord, from men of the world, which have their portion in this life, and whose belly thou fillest with thy hid treasure: they are full of children, and leave the rest of their substance to their babes.

 15. As for me, I will behold thy face in righteousness: I shall be satisfied, when I awake, with thy likeness.